What is VMware Virtualization Platform (vSphere)?

-vSphere is VMware's cloud virtualization platform includes a suite of components that helps enterprises deploy and manage VMware cloud-based resources.
+VMware vSphere is a cloud virtualization platform that includes a suite of components that deploy and manage VMware cloud-based resources.
 The commonly used component is vCenter Server.
 Frequently a vCenter Server is run as a VCSA (vCenter Server Appliance) to provide a centralized management application for all ESXi hosts, clusters, resource pools, datastores, vms and networks.

 Creating a User in VMware